This article is for administrators.

 If proxy servers must be used in your network

 If you have a clear use case that absolutely requires the use of a proxy, understand that proxy servers can severely impact performance and make sure:

 - To allow access to Meet traffic in the proxy configuration.

 - Meet uses the Chrome Proxy settings.

-- The network bypasses the proxy for Meet outbound ports.
+- The network bypasses the proxy for Meet IP address and SNI.